F1

 Battery Capacity Degradation

-Battery indicator shows full, but vacuum stops abruptly under load and flashes a single red bar or F1 icon
+The battery indicator shows full, but the vacuum stops abruptly under load and flashes a single red bar or F1 icon.

 Advertisements